aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `internet_max_bandwidth_in` - (Optional) Maximum incoming bandwidth from the public network, measured in Mbps (Mega bit per second).
 The value range is [1,200].
 * `internet_max_bandwidth_out` - (Optional) Maximum outgoing bandwidth from the public network, measured in Mbps (Mega bit per second).
 The value range for PayByBandwidth is [0,100].
 * `system_disk_category` - (Optional) Category of the system disk.
 The parameter value options are `cloud_efficiency`, `cloud_ssd` and `cloud`. `cloud` only is used to some no I/O optimized instance.
 Default to `cloud_efficiency`.
+* `system_disk_size` - (Optional) Size of system disk, in GiB.
+Optional values: cloud: 40-500, cloud_efficiency: 40-500, cloud_ssd: 40-500, ephemeral_ssd: 40-500 The default value is {40, ImageSize}.
+If this parameter is set, the system disk size must be greater than or equal to max{40, ImageSize}.
 * `enable` - (Optional) Whether enable the specified scaling group(make it active) to which the current scaling configuration belongs.
 * `active` - (Optional) Whether active current scaling configuration in the specified scaling group.
 Default to `false`.
 * `substitute` - (Optional) The another scaling configuration which will be active automatically and replace current configuration when setting `active` to 'false'.
 It is invalid when `active` is 'true'.